 If you are selling blue Nike running shoes, then state that.
 You will waste a click if the visitor is looking for red Nike running shoes!
-If you sell both, state that or have a different advert for each (seriously!).
+If you sell both, state that or has a different advert for each (seriously!).

-PPC can be used to direct traffic to your blog, because that is what every click you pay for will do.
+PPC can be used to direct traffic to your blog because that is what every click you pay for will do.
 Whether they remain long enough is up to you and how compelling you make your landing page.